cyliong/list2-ios/README.md

 on the [realm](https://github.com/cyliong/list2-ios/tree/realm) branch.*

 ## Widget
-This project also implements a widget that can be added to the Home screen.
+This project also implements a widget that can be added to the Home screen, with the following features:

-An App Group container is created to share data between the app and the widget.

-In addition, `WidgetCenter` is used to reload widgets when the app updates its data.
+- Display a list of items from a database shared between the app and widget (SQLite database stored in an App Group container)
+- Tap the widget to launch the app
+- For medium and large widgets, tap a list item to launch the app's Edit Item screen (Deep linking with `Link` controls, `onOpenURL(perform:)`)
+- Widget will be updated when list items are modified from the app (using `WidgetCenter`'s `reloadTimelines(ofKind:)`)

 ## Dependencies
 - FMDB